prayas7102/NodejsSecurify/README.md

 4. Run that .js file directly or indirectly depending on your code infrastructure

-5. Keep an eye on your console to check for vulnerability analysis
+5. Keep an eye on your root directory to check for vulnerability analysis report PDF.

 # Contribution